bbauska/LFS170x/readme.md

 <h2 id="ch2">Chapter 2.
 Blockchain Mechanics</h2>

 <h3>Chapter Overview</h3>
-In this chapter, we will discuss distributed ledger technology, some of its basic components and how it differs from previous ledger storage techniques.
+In this chapter, we will discuss distributed ledger technology, some of its basic components and how it differs from previous ledger storage techniques.<br/>

 We will gain an understanding of how previous computer technologies like file sharing, data storage and cryptography are wrapped into the blockchain foundations.